wd15/wd15.github.com/_posts/2013-04-08-configuring-sumatra-for-postgres.md

 The above class requires the
 [lockfile module](https://pypi.python.org/pypi/lockfile).
-The file locking mechanism worked well enough and might be a solution for some that want to maintain a lightweight database solution with Sumatra.
+The file locking mechanism worked well enough and might be a solution for those that wish to maintain a lightweight database solution with Sumatra.
 However, it does require making changes to the script or program for which the provenance data is being logged.
 This goes against the grain of the "don't change the existing workflow" approach